Gold had gained Rs 375 in the previous three sessions.

 After yesterday's plunge, gold bounced back to trade Rs 155 higher at Rs 25,530 per 10 grams at the bullion market Saturday, taking positive cues from overseas markets amid fresh purchases by domestic jewellers.

 Asian markets, which continued to be strong drivers of gold demand this year, are expected keep sentiment bullish in 2016 as well with the introduction of pro-gold schemes.

 Falling for the fourth straight day, gold prices Friday slid by Rs 215 to Rs 24,935 per 10 grams at Mumbai bullion market due to reduce demand from jewellers and retailers.

-Tracking a weak overseas trend, gold prices tumbled by Rs 200 to Rs 25,350, extending its slide for the second straight day at the bullion market Friday.
+Tracking a weak overseas trend, gold prices plunged by Rs 265 to trade at over two-week low of Rs 25,375 per 10 grams at the bullion market Friday.

 Spot gold ticked up 0.3 percent to $1,054.40 an ounce by 0327 GMT.